Niklan/niklan.net/README.md

 ## 🪤 Contribution

 This is a personal project, I'm not expects any contributions to it.
 You can send Pull Request with typo fixes and maybe other improvements, but don't expect them to be merged.
 You better not to do that.

 ## 📬 Feedback

-If you want to ask me something about this project, or it's code-base, feel free to [contact me][contact-form].
+If you want to ask me about this project or its code base, feel free to [contact me][contact-form].

 [Task]: https://taskfile.dev/
 [Taskfile.yml]: ./Taskfile.yml